-Next to your name you might also like to write the title of your degree to signal your speciality.
+Next to your name you might also like to write the title of your degree to signal your specialty.
 For example, “Marketing and communications graduate”.

 Underneath your name, list your email address and phone number.
-You could also include your location in the form of “Town, County” and a link to your LinkedIn profile if you have one.
+Make sure your email address sounds professional.
+You could also include your location in the form of “Town, County” and a link to your LinkedIn profile or website, if you have one.

 The next section of your CV is your personal profile – otherwise known as a personal statement, professional profile or career objective.
 Your profile acts as a short introduction to you, detailing your current graduate status, the top abilities in your skillset that you can offer the employer and your career ambitions.

-It’s important to showcase your most impressive achievements that are relevant to the job you’re applying for.
+If you are applying for a specific role, make sure you tailor your personal profile to suit the job in question.
+This could be done by showcasing your most impressive achievements and relating it to the job you’re applying for.
 Since you’re a graduate, it’s likely to be your degree, your transferable skills and any industry-specific abilities you have picked up during studying.

 Don’t feel pressured to detail your long-term career ambitions either – it’s likely you’re not sure what they are yet anyway.
 Simply wrap up your personal profile by explaining the role or industry you’re currently pursuing.